pwagener/node-lambdabox/README.md

 ## Step #3: Modifying Your Lambda's Entry Module

 Finally, you have to modify how your Lambda runs to "attach" the Lambdabox at runtime.
-This should be done outside of your _handler()_ method, it only runs once per instance.
+This should be done outside of your _handler(...)_ method so it only runs once per instance.

 ```js
 var lambdabox = require('lambdabox');